2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia

 Full Allied Health Professions at Carver Career Center Report

 Pierpont Community and Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
 It came in at #7 on the list.
-Pierpont Community and Technical College is a small public school located in the town of Fairmont.
+Pierpont Community and Technical College is a small public school located in the distant town of Fairmont.

 Women make up 50% of the allied health majors at the school.